Brandawg93/homebridge-nest-cam/README.md

 This plugin was derived from [homebridge-nest-cam](https://github.com/KhaosT/homebridge-nest-cam) with the new google authentication from [homebridge-nest](https://github.com/chrisjshull/homebridge-nest).

 Nest Hello doorbell resolution by [schmittx](https://github.com/schmittx/homebridge-nest-cam/commit/0878058dc5293c297a99c3a0c60d6c1b43e661b5).

+This plugin was converted to typescript using both [homebridge-ring](https://github.com/dgreif/ring) and [homebridge-examples](https://github.com/homebridge/homebridge-examples).

 ## Donate to Support homebridge-nest-cam2
 This plugin was made with you in mind.
 If you'd like to show your appreciation for its continued development, please consider making [a small donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=CEYYGVB7ZZ764&item_name=homebridge-nest-cam2&currency_code=USD&source=url).